ArnaoutLab/sentropy/README.md

 ```
 The dataset has more apples, and so the "apples" class (Class 1) is more representative of the dataset.

-## Relative S-entropies between two classes as a pandas DataFrame
+## Relative S-entropy and pandas dataframes

 Same dataset as above, except now results are returned as a dataframe.
 The below calculates the similarity-sensitive version of traditional relative entropy at q=1 (a.k.a.
 Kullback-Leibler divergence, information divergence, etc.).
 ```